zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 datetime Objects
 ================

-A :class:`datetime` object is a single object containing all the information for specifying an absolute date and time point.
+A `datetime` object is a single object containing all the information for specifying an absolute date and time point.

-:class:`datetime` assumes the current Gregorian calendar extended in both directions, past and future.
+`datetime` assumes the current Gregorian calendar extended in both directions, past and future.
 January 1 of year 1 is called day number 1, January 2 of year 1 is called day number 2, and so on.

-:class:`datetime` assumes there are exactly 3600*24 seconds in every day and subject to adjustment via a :class:`timezone` object.
+`datetime` assumes there are exactly 3600*24 seconds in every day and subject to adjustment via a `timezone` object.

 Constructors